drbakerusa/Game-Manager/README.md

 ### Check for Updates

-The Check for Updates (3) option will cause Game Manager to [refresh metadata](#refreshing-metadata) and then scan your library for updates to your games.
+The Check for Updates (3) option will cause Game Manager to perform a [delta refresh](#refreshing-metadata) and then scan your library for updates to your games.
 Read more about it in the [Managing Game Updates](#managing-game-updates) section.

 ### Library Views